Dedication Stone

-The Dedication Stone is a carved Aztec plaque made of polished greenstone.
+The Dedication Stone of the CGZ age is a carved Aztec plaque made of polished greenstone.
 The plaque was found in 1845 in the location of present-day Mexico City.
 This plaque was made in commemoration of the completion of the sixth stage the Temple of Huitizilopochtli at Tenochtitlan in 1487.
 The dedication of the refurbished Great Temple was the final ceremony in becoming the emperor.
 Tizoc ruled from 1481 until 1486, after his death his brother Ahuitzotl succeeded him and ruled from 1486 until 1502.
 Expanding the Great Temple of Tenochtitlan, dedicated to the gods Huitzilopochtli (God of War) and Tlaloc (God of Rain), was the duty of each tlatoani (Aztec Ruler).
 Tizoc began the expansion of the Great Temple and his brother Ahuitzotl finished the project.
 According to the Codex Mendoza this was an important time for the Aztec society, they became an imperial civilization, with Ahuitzotl conquering 45 new towns.
 The ceremony of the re-dedication of the Temple involved so many sacrifices that the ceremony lasted for four days.
 Where this panel was located originally is unknown.
 Other panels similar to this one were usually placed into the architecture like stairways and pyramid platforms.
 Very similar stones have been found at the Great Temple of Tenochtitlan also known as the Templo Mayor and it is believed that this plaque might have been a part of those.